heyyy-sebastian/switch-n-play/readme.md

 - "Like Us on Facebook" button

 ###Members Page
-* Photo shoot w Fuschia: Nov 13
+>>> Photo shoot w Fuschia: Nov 13
 - Pop-Up functionality for bio paragraph: should slide up over image on click
 - [DONE] Add list of former/founding members
-- Add current performer bios
+- Add current performer bios >>> need from M
-- Adjust proportions of some of the performer photos so they're less warped
+- Adjust proportions of some of the performer photos so they're less warped >>> need from M

 ###Media Page
-- Press Section with links to news articles
+- Press Section with links to news articles >>> need from M
-- Awards section
+- Awards section >>> need from M
 - Research if Instagram feed can be added from IG API
 - If IG API is a no-go, add photo gallery